StarKnightt/Next.JS-Learning/README.md

 - It has SEO tools as well as different ways of rendering data.

 - It provides API routes, so that we can have back-end and front-end code in the same project.

+- We can see additonal features like router from next/navigation

+- We also see the optimized rendering.